ssciwr/AMMICO/docs/index.md

 1. Text extraction from the images
     - Language detection
     - Translation into English or other languages
-    - Cleaning of the text, spell-check
 2. Content extraction from the images
-    - Textual summary of the image content ("image caption") that can be analyzed further using the above tools
+    - Textual summary of the image content ("image caption")
     - Question answering about image content
-3. Content extraction from the videos
+3. Content extraction from videos
-    - Textual summary of the video content that can be analyzed further
+    - Textual summary of the video content
     - Question answering about video content
     - Extraction and translation of audio from the video
 4. Color analysis